dongdongO/AutoParkingReservation/README.md

 ## About

 How far can LLM change your life?
 How can reverage Decentralized Multi-Agent system?
 This project can liberate you from the stress of limited electric vehicle charger!
-Using LLM and charging station agent, you can make reservation.
+Using LLM and charging station agent, you can make reservation like any other LLM does.
 Futhermore, upon new request of reservation, fully charged vehicles automatically move to a regular parking lot (no charger), allowing new car to charge.
 This enables Businesses to efficiently manage a small amount of charger to satisfy a large number of users, and Users to enjoy freedom before and after charging.

 ## Architecture